notdhruv32/notdhruv32/README.md

 - 👋 Hi, I’m @notdhruv32
-- 👀 I’m interested in tech.
+- 👀 I’m interested in that colourful text on that black screen.
-- - 🌱 I’m currently learning Python, linux, C, Hacking and stuff like that
+- - 🌱 I’m currently learning :
+  - C
+  - C++
+  - Python
+  - Linux OS
-- 📫 U can't reach me
+- 📫 not this one
-- 😄 Pronouns: attack Helicopter
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: PCs are better than consoles

 <!---